-Higher-tier maths papers, for example, previously devoted 25 per cent to questions at the A and A level.
-In this year's exams, questions relevant to grades seven, eight and nine - the new equivalent to A and A - make up half the paper.
+Higher-tier maths papers, for example, previously devoted 25 per cent to questions at the A and A\ level.
+In this year's exams, questions relevant to grades seven, eight and nine - the new equivalent to A and A\ - make up half the paper.
 The five UTCs consulting on changing their admissions age to 13 are Liverpool Life Sciences UTC, London Design and Engineering UTC, UTC Cambridge, Sheffield UTC, and Aston University Engineering Academy in Birmingham.
 Liverpool Life Sciences, which had 528 pupils on roll as at January last year and is rated 'good' by Ofsted, said in its consultation to the local community that a "significant number" of secondary schools in the area now put aside three years for students to prepare for GCSEs.

-London Design and Engineering UTC. which only opened this academic year, said the new GCSEs introduced by the Department of Education "particularly in maths and English" place a "greater expectation on what students need to know and master in order to get a good grade".
+London Design and Engineering UTC, which only opened this academic year, said the new GCSEs introduced by the Department of Education "particularly in maths and English" place a "greater expectation on what students need to know and master in order to get a good grade".
 As a result, the college is proposing that from September 2018 it will have both a year nine and 10 intake, while from September 2019 it wants a year nine-only intake.
 To accommodate the intake of 13-year-olds, it has had to reduce its published admissions number - the amount of students it can recruit - at year 12.
-Meanwhile UTC Cambridge, which has 280 learners and is rated 'inadequate' by Ofsted. has had to chop its PAN for year 10 students in half to accommodate for the recruitment of vear 9s.
-From 2018/19 the college will take in 50students in year 9, 50 in year 10, and 100 in Sheffield UTC, one of the more successful institutions of its kind, with 467 students on roll and a 'good' Ofsted rating, and Aston University Engineering Academy, which is also rated 'good' and has 509 learners, are also consulting on expanding their intakes to year nine from September 2018.
+Meanwhile UTC Cambridge, which has 280 learners and is rated 'inadequate' by Ofsted, has had to chop its PAN for year 10 students in half to accommodate for the recruitment of year 9s.
+From 2018/19 the college will take in 50 students in year 9, 50 in year 10, and 100 in year 12.
+Sheffield UTC, one of the more successful institutions of its kind, with 467 students on roll and a 'good' Ofsted rating, and Aston University Engineering Academy, which is also rated 'good' and has 509 learners, are also consulting on expanding their intakes to year nine from September 2018.
 Daniel Locke-Wheaton, principal of Aston, told FE Week he has received an influx of comments from parents complaining that transition at age 14 is now "too late" as a result of the new GCSEs.

-2017 National Conference Monday 26 & Tuesday 27 June 2017 | Novotel London West, Hammersmith consultants who wish to find out the latest developments in the sector.
+Monday 26 & Tuesday 27 June 2017 | Novotel London West, Hammersmith

+An unmissable conference for those working in post 16 education, skills and employment provision aimed at all training and employment providers, colleges, policymakers and consultants who wish to find out the latest developments in the sector.
 A top line-up of plenary speakers and an excellent range of workshop presentations will be on offer.
 Themes for 2017 include: